dbt-labs/actions/README.md

 # GitHub Actions and Workflows for maintaining dbt

-A set of GitHub [Actions](https://docs.github.com/en/actions/creating-actions/about-custom-actions) and [Reusable Workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) for automating common tasks related to developing, maintaining, and releasing dbt-core, database adapter plugins, and other dbt-labs open source projects.
+A set of GitHub [Actions](https://docs.github.com/en/actions/creating-actions/about-custom-actions) and [Reusable Workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) for automating common tasks related to developing, maintaining, and testing dbt-core, database adapter plugins, and other dbt-labs open source projects.

 Actions and workflows should be self documented.
 See individual actions for more info and instructions on how to use.